Magdalene College, Cambridge: Modern development

 The modern development of Magdalene was shaped by A. C. Benson, master from 1915 to 1925.
 His enthusiasm and attention to detail produced outstanding pieces of poems, essays and literary criticism; his diaries were also studied by many later critics.
 His financial generosity effected significant impact on the modern appearance of the college grounds: at least 20 inscriptions around the college refer to him.
 In 1930, Benson Court was constructed and named after him.

 From 1972, the previously all-male colleges in Cambridge started admitting women, the first three being Churchill, Clare and King's.
 In 1985, Oriel College, Oxford, admitted women, making Magdalene the only surviving all-male Oxbridge college.
-The following year, Magdalene made the controversial decision to admit women and become co-residential.
-When women eventually joined the college in 1988, some male students protested by wearing black arm-bands and flying the college flag at half-mast.
+The following year, Magdalene made the decision to admit women and become co-residential.
+When women joined the college in 1988, some male undergraduates protested by wearing black arm-bands and flying the college flag at half-mast.

 21st century

 Magdalene has an evenly mixed student body in terms of sex, race and education background.
 In recent years, Magdalene's access programme has attracted many applicants from state schools, especially from North West England; and the college's close affiliation with international students' bursaries such as the Prince Philip Scholarship and the Jardine Foundation has attracted many applicants from Southeast Asia, most notably Wong Yan Lung who went on to become Secretary for Justice for Hong Kong.

 In October 2022, the new library designed by Niall McLaughlin Architects won the Stirling Prize for excellence in architecture.

-Consistent with Magdalene’s reputation of elitism and allegations of anti-state school bias, but in contrast to the college's access policy, the hereditary visitor of the college remains the Barons Braybrooke ex officio.
-The visitor since 2017 is Richard Neville, 11th Baron Braybrooke, former director of Bring a Bottle alcohol price comparison website, who stood for election to the House of Lords as a crossbench candidate in the October 2022 by-elections but did not receive any votes.
-Magdalene, Sidney Sussex College, Cambridge and Jesus College, Oxford are the only three Oxbridge colleges that continue to prescribe by statute visitations held by hereditary peers.
+The hereditary visitor of the college is Baron Braybrooke ex officio as heir of the founder of the college, Lord Audley.